wagnerhsu/project-sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database-sgx/README.md

 1. PowerShell modules:

-   1. Az version 5.6 or later.
+   1. Az version 9.3 or later.
 For details on how to install the Az PowerShell module, see [Install the Azure Az PowerShell module](https://docs.microsoft.com/powershell/azure/install-az-ps).
 To determine the version of the Az module installed on your machine, run the following command from a PowerShell session.

      ```powershell
      Get-InstalledModule -Name Az
      ```

-   2. Az.Attestation 0.1.8 or later.
-For details on how to install the Az.Attestation PowerShell module, see [Install Az.Attestation PowerShell module](https://docs.microsoft.com/azure/attestation/quickstart-powershell#install-azattestation-powershell-module).
-To determine the version of the Az.Attestation module installed on your machine, run the following command from a PowerShell session.

-     ```powershell
-     Get-InstalledModule -Name Az.Attestation
-     ```

-   3. SqlServer version 21.1.18245 or later.
+   2. SqlServer version 22.0.49-preview or later.
 For details on how to install the SqlServer PowerShell module, see [Installing or updating the SqlServer module](https://docs.microsoft.com/sql/powershell/download-sql-server-ps-module#installing-or-updating-the-sqlserver-module).
 To determine the version the SqlServer module installed on your machine, run the following command from a PowerShell session.

      ```powershell
      Get-InstalledModule -Name SqlServer
      ```

-1. [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-overview) version 0.4.63 or later.
+1. [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-overview) version 0.13.1 or later.
 You need to install Bicep and ensure it can be invoked from PowerShell.
 The recommended way to achieve that is to [install Bicep manually with PowerShell](https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-install?tabs=azure-powershell#manual-with-powershell).
-1. [SQL Server Management Studio](https://msdn.microsoft.com/en-us/library/mt238290.aspx) - version 18.9.1 or later is recommended.
+1. [SQL Server Management Studio](https://msdn.microsoft.com/en-us/library/mt238290.aspx) - version 19 or later is recommended.

 ## Setup